Call / 07815 167247

 when do they get to say hello?

-If we don't address them learning how to say hello, there will still likely be frustration in the dog, and when they get to say hello, over-excitement.
+If we don’t address that, there will still be frustration in the dog, and when they do get the chance to interact, it can tip into over-excitement.

-Most peope want their dogs to go up and say hello calmly,. then get on with their own thing.
+Most people want their dogs to go up, say hello calmly, and then get on with their own thing.

 My top tactics for this are:

-This is about helping the dog understand they can interact calmly, start to make good choices around humans (no-one likes to be micro-managed) and often means the dog 'gets over it' very qucikly.
+This is about helping the dog understand they can interact calmly, start to make good choices around people, and often means the dog gets over it very quickly.

-Lots of rehearsals of this and you will have a dog understanding that meeting people does not have to be about high excitement.
+Lots of rehearsals of this and you will have a dog who understands that meeting people does not have to be about high excitement.